zruncho3d/DuelingZero/README.md

 In practice, though, there are quite a few additional bits to design to make it work.
 And like with any V0 mod, the devil is in the packaging details: *every mm matters*.

 Each gantry is heavily customized vs a regular V0, to make an underslung low-side gantry (left, in black) as well as an underslung high-side gantry (right, in silver).
 Beyond these new gantry XY joints, there’s some extra work to relocate the endstops and add a high-side strut; *something* needs to directly resist the forces of the tensioned belt.
+Oh, and the belts can't pass through a motor on the high side, so you have to figure that one out, too.

 Fortunately, most of the other needed parts can be repurposed or at least derived from other designs.